 Three steps to help avoid patients belongings going missing

 Some belongings, however, are of greater importance and enable a patient to function on the most basic level such as glasses, hearing aids and dentures.
-If a patient no longer has access to any of these key items it can cause problems such as not being able to fully understand what doctors and nurses are telling them, feeling isolated and risk of malnutrition due to not being able to eat properly.
+If a patient no longer has access to any of these key items it can cause problems.
+Problems such as not being able to fully understand what doctors and nurses are telling them, feeling isolated and risk of malnutrition due to not being able to eat properly.
 All of these issues slow down recovery and cause the patient distress.

 The other side of this to consider is also the financial cost to the hospital to replace these items.
 It has been reported in previous years that over £10,000 a week has been paid out just from hospitals in England alone to reimburse patients for their lost belongings.